sbryngelson/group-docs/group-syllabus/improving-your-writing.md

 His document covers a small subset of components of a well-written manuscript.
 Some of these are soft writing rules/guidelines.
-They can be broken, but one usually has to understand why they exist in the first place before breaking them.
+They can be broken, but before breaking them, one usually has to understand why they exist.
-If you are consciously breaking a rule in your view for a good reason, then go for it.
+If you consciously break a rule in your view for a good reason, then go for it.
 Otherwise, stick to the guidelines.

 - [ ] Use active language